“there’s no sense of hierarchy between students. they’re friendly and open and so diverse”

 Find out more at the LaSWAP Open Evening

-The Open Evening for students interested in discovering more about the many courses LaSWAP offers is in November at the Parliament Hill and William Ellis campuses.
+The Open Evening for students interested in discovering more about the many courses LaSWAP offers is in November at the Acland Burghley campus.
 As well as deciding what subjects they want to do, students can be reassured that LaSWAP will help them make sure they know where they want to get to next – and the best way to get there.